All information regarding the necessary civil paperwork can be found here

 In all other cases the Wedding Service is recommended.
 This service does not involve Holy Communion, so those who would be unable to receive will not feel excluded.

-The readings chosen for your wedding must be from the Lectionary.
-A file containing the full selection of readings is available at the top of the page.
+The readings chosen for your wedding must be from the Lectionary, which is a collection of biblical readings for use within Mass.
+A file containing the full selection of readings is available here.
+Hymns and other music is to be chosen from the selection available here.
+No secular music is permitted.

 The parish will produce the order of service.
 This will include the texts of the liturgy, the hymns and the readings.